We practice what we preach

 Now that we established what hashing and salting is, it becomes quite obvious why companies store the hash of your password and not the actual password.

-When a user logins anywhere, the input password they type gets hashed and then compared to the stored hash value.
+When a user logs in anywhere, the input password they type gets hashed and then compared to the stored hash value.
 If they are the same, the login attempt is approved.

 Modern Hashing Algorithms